phanxuanphucnd/arizona-nlu/README.md

 - Nature language understanding (NLU) is a subtopic of natural-language processing in artificial intelligence that deals with machine reading comprehension.
 Natural-language understanding is considered an AI-hard problem.
 NLU tasks including two main components: Intent Classification (IC) and Named Entities Recognition (NER).

-- Arizona-nlu provide a library for jointly IC and NER tasksbased on transformers architecture.
+- `arizona nlu` provide a library for jointly IC and NER tasks based on Transformers architecture.

 # <a name='how_to_use'></a> How to use